SkylineCommunications/dataminer-docs/user-guide/Troubleshooting/Procedures/Troubleshooting_SLScripting_Issues.md

 # Troubleshooting - SLScripting

+> [!IMPORTANT]
+> This section might include some information that is only applicable to Skyline employees and/or links that are only accessible to Skyline employees.

 ## Memory dump investigation

-In case you experience an SLScripting crash because the process ran out of memory or you observe a memory leak to be present in SLScripting, analyzing a memory dump of the SLScripting process can provide more info on what is causing the leak.
+In case you experience an SLScripting crash because the process ran out of memory or you observe a memory leak to be present in the SLScripting process, analyzing a memory dump of the SLScripting process can provide more info on what is causing the leak.

 Note that by default a single instance of the SLScripting process is spun up by DataMiner.
 This process is responsible for executing the QActions of protocols.
 QActions execute C# code which is executed by the CLR of the .NET Framework.
 Therefore, if you observe a memory leak in SLScripting, a good stating point is to analyze the managed memory of the SLScripting process.
 Note however that in some situations a leak could be present in unmanaged memory, for example when unmanaged resources are not cleaned up correctly.